15 top tips for Scotland sightseeing on a budget

 Travelling by car in Scotland

-Generally, the Scottish road network is excellent, with well-maintained surfaces, easy to understand signs and a populace that has had to pass stringent tests in order to drive their cars on the roads in the first place.
+Generally, the Scottish road network is excellent, with well-maintained surfaces, easy to understand signs and a populace that had to pass stringent tests in order to drive their cars on the roads in the first place.
 The downside is that running the things costs an arm and a leg.

 So a two-week self-drive holiday in Scotland covering about 1500 miles would cost in the region of £210 in fuel costs, and that’s before you’ve paid the hire car rental and insurance.
 Obviously using a car isn’t the best way to enjoy Scotland sightseeing on a budget, so what money-saving tips can you use if you really want to get out on the open road?